FAH101 Introduction to Art

 FAS220 Painting I

 The principles of color theory and composition are explored in this introduction to the materials and tools of oil painting.
-Students work from life to create still lifes, portraits, figure studies, and landscapes.
+Students work from life to create still-lifes, portraits, human figure studies, and landscapes.
 Studio work is complemented by readings, critical writings, museum visits, and discussion of artistic works of the past and present.
-In addition to the studio fee, students are responsible for purchase of paints and some supplies.
+In addition to the studio and materials fee, students are responsible for purchase of canvas, brushes and some supplies.
 (Formerly FA250)

 An introduction to black-and-white photography, including the history, technique, and aesthetics of photography.
-Students are taught to operate a 35mm camera, develop black-and-white film, and make prints.
-Assignments stress the different elements involved in making a successful photograph.
-Students are expected to have their own manually operated 35mm camera.
+Students are taught to operate an adjustable 35mm file camera, develop black-and-white film, and make prints.
+Students are expected to have their own manually operated 35mm cameras.
 Studio and materials fees charged.
 (Formerly FA256)

 FAS250 Three-Dimensional Design